musictech/style-guide/sourcefile.md

 <http://pandoc.org/README.html>

-Using a citation without square brackets, as can be seen in @Katz2006-ci, is a simple task.
+Using a citation without square brackets, as can be seen in @Katz2006-ci [p.
+45-48], is a simple task.
 If you need the author and year of the publication in brackets [@Koopman1997-ag] or just the year [-@Koopman1997-ag] you can follow the simple formatting examples.

 More citation examples can be found at <http://pandoc.org/demo/example19/Extension-citations.html>.